Kadir-Ozkan/CoronaEstimation/README.md

-# CoronaEstimation
+# CoronaPrediction
-Estimates the risk of Corona
+Predicts the risk of Corona